Steven77nl/aicommit/README.md

 ## Usage

-1. Stage your changes in the Source Control view.
+1. Stage your changes for one of your repositories in the Source Control view.
-2. Click the **AI-Summarize Staged Changes** button in the Source Control title menu (the button appears when the git provider is active).
+2. Click the **AI** button in the Source Control title menu (the button appears when the git provider is active).
 3. The extension will generate a commit message summary using Azure OpenAI and automatically insert it into the commit message input box.
 4. Review and edit the generated commit message as needed, then commit your changes.